Living at Home with Dementia – The Essential Tips

 Time is an anchor.
 It grounds us.
 It keeps us on the straight and narrow.
 So too does a colour-coded timetable – particularly when it’s stuck to the fridge door.
 Doing household tasks (i.e. locking the doors) at set times can stimulate your memory, too, so establishing some sort of reliable routine is critical.

 Muted colours, family photos, and cupboards and drawers that are labelled clearly and effectively – small measures that can go a long way in creating a dementia-friendly home.
 Even a memory box can promote calm and well-being, while listening to music/radio can kindle a sense of familiarity and comfort.

 All of these measures should involve the person living with dementia as much as possible, so they may feel happy and content within their own four walls.
-A more in-depth guide to creating a dementia-friendly home can be found here.
+A more in-depth guide to creating a dementia-friendly home can be found on Age UK's website.